Deeping Rangers F.C.: History

 In their debut season in the United Counties League, Rangers almost pulled off a promotion double, narrowly missing out on the runners-up slot in the final game of the season.
 That year saw the installation of floodlights at Outgang Road, which made the club eligible to enter more cup competitions.
-In 2000-01, manager Chris Beckett took Rangers into the Premier Division by way of the Division One runners-up spot, to accompany the club’s first success in the Lincolnshire Senior Cup "B".
+In 2000–01, manager Chris Beckett took Rangers into the Premier Division by way of the Division One runners-up spot, to accompany the club's first success in the Lincolnshire Senior Cup "B".

 Rangers made an immediate mark in the Premier Division, finishing tenth after their first campaign.
 In 2001-02 Rangers made their debut in the FA Vase followed a year later their first ever FA Cup match.
 The club finished that season fifth in the Premier Division.

 The club had a succession of managers in the following seasons, and mixed fortunes on the pitch.
-However, for the start of the 2006-07 season, Deeping Rangers appointed Tuncay Korkmaz as manager.
-The club won two rounds in the FA Cup, and set a League record by playing twenty-eight consecutive undefeated league games.
-The run was ended by a 1-0 defeat at the hands of Yaxley.
+However, for the start of the 2006–07 season, Deeping Rangers appointed Tuncay Korkmaz as manager.
+The club won two matches in the FA Cup and set a League record by playing 28 consecutive undefeated league games.
+The run was ended by a 1–0 defeat at the hands of Yaxley.
 As a result, Rangers led the league by twelve points in February 2007, and went on to win the Premier Division championship for the first time.
 Not surprisingly, Korkmaz was named the League's Manager of the Year.
-The following season was a time for consolidation, but the club has the stated ambition to win the UCL Premier Division title again and join near-neighbour Stamford at a higher level of football.
+The following season was a time for consolidation, but the club has the stated ambition to win the UCL Premier Division title again and join near neighbours Stamford at a higher level of football.